Vidal Brujan Player Props: Rays vs. Blue Jays

-After going 2-for-3 with an RBI in his most recent game, Vidal Brujan and the Tampa Bay Rays face the Toronto Blue Jays (who will hand the ball to Yusei Kikuchi) at 3:07 PM ET on Saturday.
+Vidal Brujan -- 0-for-2 in his most recent game -- will be in action for the Tampa Bay Rays versus the Toronto Blue Jays, with Alek Manoah on the hill, on April 16 at 1:37 PM ET.

-He strung together two hits (going 2-for-3 with an RBI) in his most recent game against the Red Sox.
+He had a hitless performance in his most recent game (0-for-2) against the Blue Jays.

 Vidal Brujan Game Info & Props vs. the Blue Jays